Russian occupation of Crimea

-On 27 February 2014, unmarked Russian soldiers were deployed to the Crimean Peninsula in order to wrest control of it from Ukraine, starting the Russo-Ukrainian War.
-This military occupation, which the Ukrainian government considers to have begun on 20 February laid the foundation for the Russian annexation of Crimea on 18 March 2014.
-Under Russia, the Ukrainian Autonomous Republic of Crimea was replaced by the Republic of Crimea, though the legitimacy of the latter is scarcely recognized internationally.
+Since 2014, Russia has occupied the Crimean Peninsula, a part of Ukraine.
+On 27 February 2014, Russia sent soldiers in unmarked uniforms to Crimea to take control of it, starting the Russo-Ukrainian war.
+This military occupation paved the way for the Russian annexation of Crimea on 18 March 2014.
+While the Russian government deems Crimea to be part of the Russian Federation, Ukraine and most of the international community see it as an occupied territory of Ukraine.

 The occupation began during Ukraine's Revolution of Dignity, which ousted pro-Russian president Viktor Yanukovych.
-Russian special forces without insignia took control of Crimea's government buildings, surrounded Ukrainian military bases, and blockaded the peninsula.
+Russian special forces, disguised as "Crimean self-defense forces", took control of Crimea's government buildings, surrounded Ukrainian military bases, and blockaded the peninsula.
+Russia denied involvement at the time, but Putin later admitted that they were Russian troops.
 A pro-Russian government was installed and a referendum on Crimea's status was held under occupation.
 According to the Russian-installed authorities, the result was in favour of joining Russia.
-It annexed Crimea on 18 March 2014, re-organizing it as a Russian republic and turning Sevastopol into a Russian federal city.
+Russia annexed Crimea on 18 March 2014, re-organizing it as a Russian republic and turning Sevastopol into a Russian federal city.
+Russia also claimed an exclusive economic zone in the Black Sea around Crimea.
+This zone is three times bigger than the peninsula and holds vast natural gas and oil reserves.
+The United Nations General Assembly adopted a resolution affirming the "territorial integrity of Ukraine within its internationally recognised borders", and the UN considers Crimea to be Russian-occupied.

 Since the beginning of the Russian invasion of mainland Ukraine in February 2022, Russia has used Crimea as a base from which to attack mainland Ukraine.
 The Ukrainian military has responded with attacks on Russian forces in Crimea.
 One of Russia's preconditions for ending the invasion has been the recognition of Russian claims to Crimea, while one of Ukraine's goals is to liberate the territory, by military means if necessary.

+The United Nations Human Rights Office stated that Russia has committed serious human rights violations in occupied Crimea.
+This includes severely curbing the right to freedom of speech, assembly and religion; arbitrary arrest and detention; and forced disappearance.
+Ethnic Ukrainians and Crimean Tatar Muslims have suffered discrimination and repression.
+Residents who did not accept Russian citizenship lost their right to live and work in Crimea.
+Russia has also been accused of neo-colonialism by enforced Russification and by settling large numbers of Russians in Crimea and pushing out Ukrainians and Crimean Tatars.